 The foregoing discussion and table assume no exercise of any outstanding stock options to purchase common stock.
-As of June 30, 2001 there were 3,268,615 shares of common stock issuable upon the exercise of stock options outstanding at a weighted average exercise price of \$12.48.
-To the extent these options are
+There are currently 3,233,297 shares of common stock issuable upon the exercise of stock options outstanding at a weighted average exercise price of \$12.53.
+To the extent these options are exercised, there will be further dilution to new investors.